Poland

 Customs duties

-• A significant legislative update in Polish law will take effect in 2025, targeting customs transactions.
+- A significant legislative update in Polish law came into force in 2025, targeting customs transactions.
 This amendment aims to align with EU law, enhance the enforcement of sanctions due to the conflict in Ukraine, and address loopholes that allow sanction circumvention.
 Notable changes include a requirement for evidence confirming goods are not for use in Russia or Belarus, and proof of customs clearance within 45 days post-EU departure.
-The customs and tax authorities will have expanded powers to enforce these regulations, including the seizure of non-compliant goods.
+The customs and tax authorities has been given expanded powers to enforce these regulations, including the seizure of non-compliant goods.

-• Additionally, businesses should note the AIS/IMPORT PLUS system rollout has moved to May 1, 2025.
-This system will replace AIS/IMPORT, although no data migration is planned, requiring the completion of current operations in the existing system.
+- Additionally, businesses should note that on July 19, 2025 AIS/IMPORT PLUS system was implemented.
+This system replaced AIS/IMPORT, although no data migration completed , requiring the completion of current operations in the existing system.

 Property tax

-As of January 1, 2025, businesses in Poland are affected by significant changes in property tax regulations.
-Key amendments redefine terms such as building, structure, construction facility, construction work, and permanent land attachment, now included in the Local Taxes and Fees Act, eliminating reliance on the Construction Law for these definitions.
-This may cause some properties to be categorized differently, potentially impacting tax liabilities.
-Additionally, the deadline for submitting the 2025 RET (Real Estate Tax) return is extended to March 31, provided certain conditions are met.
-However, payment deadlines for RET remain unchanged, with installments due at the end of January and on the 15th of each subsequent month.
+As of 1 January 2025, businesses in Poland are affected by significant changes in property tax regulations.
+Key amendments redefine terms such as building, structure, construction facility, construction work, and permanent land attachment, now included in the Local Taxes and Fees Act, making it the primary source for RET terminology.
+Previously, deciding if an asset was subject to RET meant consulting the Construction Law.
+This may cause some properties to be categorised differently, potentially impacting tax liabilities.

 Implementation of DAC7 to Polish law

-As of 1 July 2024, digital platform operators in Poland must adhere to new obligations under the implementation of DAC7 Directive to domestic law, aimed at preventing tax fraud.
+Since 1 July 2024, digital platform operators in Poland have been subject to the of the DAC7 Directive to domestic law, which introduced harmonized EU obligations aimed at increasing transparency and preventing tax fraud.
 These operators, who facilitate transactions for sellers, must report seller data and adhere to due diligence procedures concerning sellers' status and information reliability.
 They are required to report activities such as real estate provision, personal services, goods sales, and transport rentals to the Head of the National Revenue Administration.

-The first reporting obligation is due by 31 January 2025, covering 2023 and 2024.
+The first reporting obligation was competed on 31 January 2025, covering 2023 and 2024.
 Subsequent reports should be submitted annually.